Heart-nosed bat: Vocalization

 Heart-nosed bats are one of the first bat species to be heard singing, or vocalizing.
 Many behaviors of this bat are still unknown but it was found with studies that the heart-nosed bats will cluster together in the daylight hours but then go their separate ways during the night hours.
 The night hours are when the singing takes place.
 It was observed that there are two known songs.
 The more common of the two songs is referred to as a loud song.
 The less common of the two songs is referred to as a soft song.
 The soft song is sung more during the dry season than the loud song.
 Each bat has their own variation of both songs, especially the soft song.
 While these songs were being observed, although each of them varied, all the songs had a similar pattern to them.
 It was clear which song was being sung.
 One theory to the heart-nosed bats singing and songs are linked to how territorial they are.
-Another theory is the singing corresponds to social interactions between each beat, which is why the songs themselves are unique to the individual.
+Another theory is the singing corresponds to social interactions between each bat, which is why the songs themselves are unique to the individual.